© Michael Turek

-- In a colander set over a large bowl, drain the ricotta, gently pressing out any excess liquid; discard the liquid.
+- make the baked ricotta In a colander set over a large bowl, drain the ricotta, gently pressing out any excess liquid; discard the liquid.
 Transfer the ricotta to a large bowl and stir in the vanilla seeds and lemon zest.

-- Discard the lemon verbena and simmer the poaching liquid over moderate heat until reduced to a light syrup, about 10 minutes.
+- meanwhile, prepare the peaches Discard the lemon verbena and simmer the poaching liquid over moderate heat until reduced to a light syrup, about 10 minutes.
 Strain the syrup into a bowl and let cool to room temperature, about 1 hour.

-- Cut the baked ricotta into squares and serve with the poached peaches and syrup.
+- meanwhile, prepare the peaches Cut the baked ricotta into squares and serve with the poached peaches and syrup.
 Garnish with lemon verbena sprigs.